A Graphical Calculus for Quantum Computing with Multiple Qudits using Generalized Clifford Algebras: Graphical Calculus: Diagrammatic Setup

 \subsection{Building Blocks}

-The philosophy that we follow in our graphical calculus is that the diagrams we draw are \textbf{indivisible}.
-We do not assign any a priori meaning to the subcomponents of the diagrams, i.e. a single strand, or a single cap, or a single cup.
-In this respect, although the diagrams we draw are all borrowed from the earlier work of \cite{JL}, the a priori meaning of the diagrams is different.
-Our philosophy is that our algebraic framework ought to be robust enough that one can \textbf{derive} a posteriori a large number of algebraic relations, and therefore by proving more and more relations, the initially content-free diagrams acquire new, emergent properties.
-On a technical level, we have opted for a more basic construction which is directly built out of the elements of the generalized Clifford algebra, which is justified by the axiomatic framework in our previous article \cite{Lin1}.
+The philosophy followed in the graphical calculus we present is that the diagrams drawn are \textbf{indivisible}.
+No a priori meaning is assigned to the subcomponents of the diagrams, i.e. a single strand, or a single cap, or a single cup.
+The philosophy adopted is that the algebraic framework of \cite{Lin1} ought to be robust enough that one can \textbf{derive} a posteriori a large number of algebraic relations, and therefore by proving more and more relations, the initially content-free diagrams acquire new, emergent properties.
+On a technical level, this approach leads to a more basic construction of a graphical calculus which is directly built out of the elements of the generalized Clifford algebra, which is justified by the axiomatic framework.

-The graphical calculus is useful as a guide to doing the algebraic calculations, and down the line, one may use visual inspection to speed up the calculations.
+In devising the graphical representation, we need to consider at the outset what kind of diagrams should be allowed.
+From the perspective of mathematical rigor, if one proceeds on entirely algebraic grounds, and it is decided to base the manipulation of graphical diagrams on corresponding algebraic identities, it becomes necessary that each graphical diagram have a \textit{unique} algebraic expression.
+Note that the word ``expression'' is used, as opposed to ``value.''
+Two expressions may evaluate to the same algebraic element in the generalized Clifford algebra.
+Likewise, two graphical diagrams may be \textit{different} in the sense that they correspond to different algebraic expressions, but \textit{equal} in the sense that the expressions they correspond to can be shown to be algebraically equal (under the relations of the generalized Clifford algebra and two additional representation-theoretic axioms).

-In a previous article \cite{Lin1} I presented the following two axioms as a way to abstract certain high-level properties of the generalized Clifford algebras.
-I showed that these 2 axioms are satisfied by an explicit construction in the main theorem of \cite{Lin1}.
-We will now convert these axioms into graphical form.
+To be mathematically precise, one has to specify in what sense one means ``uniqueness.''
+In this article, by uniqueness of the algebraic expression corresponding to a diagram, it is meant that the formal algebraic expression (forgetting all properties of the generalized Clifford algebra, \textit{except} associativity, the property that $a(bc) = (ab)c$ for any elements $a,b,c$ of the algebra) obtained from the diagram is invariant under vertical decomposition of the diagram, \textit{up to} associativity.
+Thus, the graphical primitives are carefully chosen to guarantee uniqueness of an operator correspondence beyond diagrams and equations, a correspondence which is compatible with the vertical decomposition of diagrams.
+Adhering to this dictum results in a set of allowed diagrams that is much smaller than that of \cite{Jaffe2017}.